magwenelab/WeavePop/README.md

       * And more intermediate and extra files

 #### Module 2: Main analyses
-`Snakefile-main.smk`-- is the Snakefile to run the pipeline, it uses the `config.yaml` file.
+`Snakefile-main.smk`-- is the Snakefile to run the analysis per sample, it uses the `config.yaml` file.
 It runs **snippy**, **liftoff** and **agat** for each sample, it **extracts sequences** (cds and protein) of each sample and **concatenates** them by cds and by protein.

   * Output: